DocArondor/ARender-Samples/ARender4Alfresco - transformation engine/arender-custom-content-transformer/README.md

 In this sample code, you'll find a ready to build module for Alfresco to deposit into alfresco WEB-INF/lib/ folder.

+In order to be able to build this artifact, you'll need to be able to access ARender private maven repository and therefore have a valid ARender licence.

 ## Configuration

 To configure the module, you have to alter into the file named *service-context.xml* the hostname of your rendition server and into the *pom.xml* your current version of ARender in use.